In this article...

-- Does the court need to review custody terms decided upon outside of the courtroom?
+- Does the court need to review custody terms decided upon outside the courtroom?

 Can a Child Decide Where They Live in Iowa?

 No, a child cannot decide where they live in Iowa in the event of a custody dispute.
-The courts will always be involved in a case where the parents (married or unmarried) of a child cannot decide on a proper placement arrangement.
+The courts will always be involved in a case where a child's parents (married or unmarried) cannot decide on a proper placement arrangement.
 A child under the age of 18 cannot make decisions related to child custody arrangements.